larribas/dagger/docs/user-guide/dsl.md

 --8<-- "docs/code_snippets/hardcoded_values/imperative.py"
 ```

 A more sophisticated example, a nested DAG with both default and hardcoded values, is shown below.
-In this case, the dag return the string `"10-2-20"`.
+In this case, running the DAG returns the string `"10-2-20"`.

 ```python
 --8<-- "docs/code_snippets/default_hardcoded_values/imperative.py"